CS3450-Group9/Dans-AutoBarn/README.md

 All documentation will be located in the /docs/ folder
 Files will be UpperCamelCase
 Directorys will be lowerCamelCase
+Other structure determined as needed
 ### Team Organization
-One member will be the scrum master
+One member will be selected as the scrum master
+Discorse will be through Discord
+Standup meetings will be held on Discord
 ## Version-control procedures
 ### Git Branches
 Main is for "version releases"/completed Project Milestones